 Hot Buttons for Cardinal Bluff Reviews

 The standards for Cardinal Bluff are slightly flexible.
-For some books, particularly biographical or autobiographical, with something REAL to say, the standards will be loosened.
+For some NON FICTION books, particularly biographical or autobiographical, with something REAL to say, the standards will be loosened.
+These are real-life stories from people whose abuse, suffering and accomplishment deserve to be acknowledged.
 I will give you a pinned heads-up about language or violence in case your reading convictions are inflexible.

 Profanity: There is are readers who do not get their thrills from gratuitous, sick profanity or violence.
 As a reader, I believe that people need some ‘taboo language’…words that are without doubt expletives, but which are used sparingly.
 Making every other word a vulgarity (think F-word, bodily functions, defaming someone’s mother or birth heritage) displays ignorance.
 Similarly out-right speaking a curse by damning an individual is evil.

 Erotica: Explicit sexual description is not my choice for reading.
 Sexual intercourse is not a spectator sport.
 While romance is an integral part of many stories, an author who insists on biological details says two things to me: 1.
 About the story — there wasn’t enough plot to meet the required word count.
 2. About the author — “Those who can do and those who can’t talk about it all the time.”

 Violence: Savoring explicit violence is not the purpose of entertainment reading.
 Gory torture and murder for entertainment has led me to avoid authors in whom I saw promise.
 There are some popular television programs which I refuse to watch because of the visual and implied violence.